Velimir-Avramovski/payrolls-system/payroll-backend/README.md

-Backend application in JavaEE that simulates a payment menagment system.
+Backend application in JavaEE (packed and served with Thorntail) that simulates a payment management system.

 ## Run